grindery-io/grindery-nexus-client/DEVELOPMENT.md

 To run tests, use `npm test` or `yarn test`.

+To build documentation use `npm run build:doc` or `yarn build:doc`.

 ## Configuration

 Code quality is set up for you with `prettier`, `husky`, and `lint-staged`.
 Adjust the respective fields in `package.json` accordingly.